Ahmed-Dardouri/Smart-Door/README.md

 It consists of a door that opens automatically using face detection algorithms.
 It can be deployed in public spaces such as classrooms and companies.
 # Technologies and Libraries #
-python Tenserfow Multithreading Numpy Matplotlib Dlib Face_recognition  Os
+python Tensorfow Multithreading Numpy Matplotlib Dlib Face_recognition  Os
 # Branches #
-there are 3 branches one for the tenserflow  the 2 for razbery and the other for thread code
+there are 3 branches, one for the tensorflow  the 2nd for raspberry and the 3rd for thread code
 ## tenserflow code ##
-we train a MobileNet model and we attend 97%
+we trained a MobileNet model using transfer learning and we attained 97% accuracy